varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 workflow.
 These subroutines may inspect and manipulate HTTP headers and various other aspects of each request, and to a certain extent decide how the request should be handled.
-Each subroutine terminates by calling one of a small number of keywords which indi‐ cates the desired outcome.
+Each subroutine terminates by calling one of a small number of keywords which indicates the desired outcome.

 vcl_recv